 If a patient has a concomitant disease or condition unrelated to pulmonary hypertension that would limit his or her near-term survival, PTE may not be advised.
 A patient with severe pulmonary fibrosis along with CTEPH, for example, may be a candidate for lung transplantation rather than PTE.
 The determination of operabilty often, and ideally, has to be done in person and with a series of specialized tests at a center experienced in CTEPH and PTE.

-For individuals who are not candidates for PTE surgery, our team also performs balloon pulmonary angioplasty to relieve deadly blockages.
+For individuals who are not candidates for PTE surgery, our team also offers balloon pulmonary angioplasty and medical therapy.